 I swore I would never make the same mistake again and that I would always make an effort to really get to know the area where I was living.
 And while I can't claim to have done everything there is to do within easy reach of my base of the past 15 years, just outside Canberra, Australia, a day trip to the NSW coastal town of Narooma earlier this year reminded me of the value of exploring your own backyard.

-On a dairy-induced high and having stocked up on picnic material we continued on to Narooma.
-The name 'Narooma' is derived from an aboriginal term for 'clear, blue waters', which gives you a clue as to part of the appeal.
-Those waters remain particularly clear and blue because they are protected by a marine reserve.
+On a dairy-induced high and having stocked up on picnic ingredients we continued on to Narooma.
+The name 'Narooma' is derived from an aboriginal term for 'clear, blue waters', which gives you a clue as to part of the appeal, and the sea here is protected by a marine reserve.
 Wildlife thrives in this safe haven.
 Fur seals are almost always to be found sprawled casually on the rocks of the breakwater, like hursuit Boticelli nudes.
 That day, I watched as the seals periodically slid from their rocky sun loungers into the water where they glided through a series of synchronised swimming moves.
 Curious pelicans were quietly spectating, and I half expected them to hold up score cards as the display finished.

 The boardwalk along the coast is another highlight of this small town.
 The water is so transparent that as you look down it’s like snorkelling without getting wet.
-My husband, son and I walked slowly, mesmerised by the underwater activity just beneath us - an octopus deftly overturning rocks in search of tiny sea creatures, diminutive fish darting backwards and forwards, and, near the fish preparation station, half a dozen giant rays scavenging for fish scraps, swirling around each other like dark, gloomy, Halloween-inspired dodgem cars.
+My husband, son and I walked slowly, mesmerised by the underwater activity just beneath us - an octopus deftly overturning rocks in search of tiny sea creatures, diminutive fish darting backwards and forwards, and, near the tables where fishermen gut their catch, half a dozen giant rays scavenging for fish scraps, swirling around each other like dark, gloomy, Halloween-inspired dodgem cars.
 The boardwalk leads to a beautiful waterside park and a sheltered beach with safe swimming, perfect for children.
 It was here that we chose to settle down for our picnic, a fitting end to a memorable day of simple pleasures.
-Narooma really is a magical place but it doesn't seem to known it - it has an unassuming air about it and thankfully it doesn't attract the crowds of better-known coastal areas.
+Narooma really is a magical place but it doesn't seem to known it - it has an unassuming air about it and thankfully it doesn't attract the crowds of better-known coastal spots.

 I was excited to receive the draft front cover for edition 3 of Slow Dorset (Bradt Guides).
 Dorset looking stunning as ever in this photo and inspiring me to get on with writing the text, which is already well underway.
 I welcome your ideas for elements to include that help give Dorset its distinctive character and embody the ethos of Slow.
 Feel free to send me your suggestions for accommodation, restaurants, food producers, artisans, walks, rides or anything Slow... at email@example.com.